 It may take an inexperienced transcriptionist two hours or more to transcribe 15 minutes of simple audio or eight hours to transcribe a 60-minute recording.
 Remember, some projects are easier than others to transcribe.

 You are learning a new skill, so obtaining as much experience as possible as a rookie transcriptionist is recommended.
 New transcriptionists usually work for $0.30 to $0.40 per minute.
 Then, you can apply for better-paying U.S.-based transcription companies that work on more complex projects and higher-paying work.

 What is the easiest way to get started as a transcriptionist?

 Simply put, go for it.
 Up your typing speed and accuracy, obtain the proper equipment and training, and apply to as many reputable companies as possible.

 Speaking of reputable companies, we recommend you work for companies that operate and are based in the United States.
 Having a Post Office Box as their physical address doesn’t count and should be avoided in our experience.
-They should have a legit physical address to show that they will be around longer than the $250 contract to have a UPS Store mailbox.
+They should have a legitimate physical address to show they will be around longer than the $250 contract to have a UPS Store mailbox.

 How do I get paid for the work I do as a transcriptionist?

 The most crucial factor to consider when working as a transcriptionist is to perform work for a reputable company.